Skip to main content

 What the Car?
 Game Cover

 What the Car? is a single player casual platformer game with a comedy theme.
 It was developed by Triband and was released on September 9, 2024.
-It received positive reviews from both critics and players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews